Bachelor of Mechatronics Engineering With Honours

 To be achieved within five (5) years upon graduation

-PEO1Graduates employed in the Mechatronics Engineering related fields.
+PEO1Graduates employed in the Mechatronics Engineering-related fields.

 PEO2Graduates who are involved in conducting research and development and continuously pursuing career development.